cloudmesh/client/docs/source/commands/command_loglevel.rst

 The cloudmesh loglevel command provides you with the ability to easily switch on and control the level of logging.

-The manual page of the  command can be found at: `list
+The manual page of the  `loglevel` command can be found at: `loglevel
 <../man/man.html#loglevel>`_